neondatabase/website/content/postgresql/indexes-intro.md

 To remove an index, use the `DROP INDEX` command.
 Indexes can be added to and removed from tables at any time.

 Once an index is created, no further intervention is required: the system will update the index when the table is modified, and it will use the index in queries when it thinks doing so would be more efficient than a sequential table scan.
 But you might have to run the `ANALYZE` command regularly to update statistics to allow the query planner to make educated decisions.
-See [Chapter 14](performance-tips "Chapter 14.
-Performance Tips") for information about how to find out whether an index is used and when and why the planner might choose *not* to use an index.
+See [Chapter 14](performance-tips) for information about how to find out whether an index is used and when and why the planner might choose *not* to use an index.

 Indexes can also benefit `UPDATE` and `DELETE` commands with search conditions.
 Indexes can moreover be used in join searches.
 Thus, an index defined on a column that is part of a join condition can also significantly speed up queries with joins.

 Creating an index on a large table can take a long time.
 By default, PostgreSQL allows reads (`SELECT` statements) to occur on the table in parallel with index creation, but writes (`INSERT`, `UPDATE`, `DELETE`) are blocked until the index build is finished.
 In production environments this is often unacceptable.
-It is possible to allow writes to occur in parallel with index creation, but there are several caveats to be aware of — for more information see [Building Indexes Concurrently](sql-createindex#SQL-CREATEINDEX-CONCURRENTLY "Building Indexes Concurrently").
+It is possible to allow writes to occur in parallel with index creation, but there are several caveats to be aware of — for more information see [Building Indexes Concurrently](sql-createindex#SQL-CREATEINDEX-CONCURRENTLY).

 After an index is created, the system has to keep it synchronized with the table.
 This adds overhead to data manipulation operations.
-Indexes can also prevent the creation of [heap-only tuples](storage-hot "73.7.
-Heap-Only Tuples (HOT)").
+Indexes can also prevent the creation of [heap-only tuples](storage-hot).
 Therefore indexes that are seldom or never used in queries should be removed.